petecarapetyan/fins-rocket-themes/README.md

-# Rocket Themes (Fins)
+# Fins (Rocket Themes)

-This is a set of 17 "themes" for [Rocket SSG Theme](https://rocket.modern-web.dev/)
+This is a set of 17 "themes" for [Rocket](https://rocket.modern-web.dev/)

 If you're not familiar with [11ty](https://www.11ty.dev/) or SSGs in general, or more specifically the [JAMStack](https://jamstack.org/) trend with all 200+ implementations - the this all might be too foreign, but if you're already plugged into this world, these themes give that world a more of a WordPress-ish theme-like approach some validity.

 ## Where is the Documentation?

-[webappwriter.com/fins](https://webappwriter.com/fins/) is where virtually all of the documentation for these themes can be found, such as [installation](https://webappwriter.com/fins/installation/shellscript/)
+[WebAppWriter.com/fins](https://webappwriter.com/fins/) is where virtually all of the documentation for these themes can be found, such as [installation](https://webappwriter.com/fins/installation/shellscript/)

 Issues are still logged here on github, but you could also DM me directly on the lit-and-friends slack channel. @Pete Carapetyan.
 No guarantees on response time, obviously.